1901 Fox Drive

 In 1941, a four-year study concluded with the formation of the University Retirement System.
 The act provided “for the creation, maintenance, and administration of a Retirement System for the benefit of the staff members and employees of the University of Illinois and certain other state educational and scientific agencies.”
 Ruth Ellen Kunkel was the System’s first employee and administrator.

 In 1942, the System had 3,760 participants and added two additional staff members.
-In the following years, the University Retirement System grew to include other universities, colleges, and affiliated agencies throughout the state of Illinois.
+In the following years, the University Retirement System grew to include other universities, colleges, and affiliated agencies throughout the state.

 In 1963, the System adopted its current name, State Universities Retirement System (SURS).

-Today SURS serves 65 employers* in Illinois including state universities, community colleges, and state agencies.
-It employs more than 120 people in offices in Champaign and Naperville and provides benefit services to over 200,000 members throughout the world.
+Today SURS serves 61 employers* in Illinois including state universities, community colleges, and state agencies.
+It employs approximately 166 full-time employees in offices in Champaign and Naperville and provides benefit services to over 240,000 members throughout the world.
 SURS has a total operating budget of $30,754,180 for FY 2022.

 *Number denotes combining of several campuses.